shashanknv/shashanknv/README.md

 # 💫 About Me:
-I'm 3rd year Information Science student at SJB Institute of Technology, Bangalore
+I'm final year Information Science student at SJB Institute of Technology, Bangalore

 ## 🌐 Socials: